-Table 5-1: Program Performance (2008-2013 Housing Element) 2008 Housing Element Program Program Performance and Continued Appropriateness 2015 Housing Element.
+Table 5-1: Program Performance (2008-20) Program Performance and Continued 2008 Housing Element Program Appropriateness Des man 0.0.0.
+Hans Descent Assistance 2015 Housing Element.
 Program 3.2.3 - Home Buyer Assistance Between 2008 and 2014, 111 first time homebuyers The City shall set aside funds for the first-time home were assisted with funding from CalHome and the buyer program to assist 500 households during the Neighborhood Stabilization Program. planning period.
-This program will remain in the 2015 Housing Element with modified objectives that reflect current and anticipated funding levels.
+This program will remain in the 2015 Housing This program will remain in the 2015 Housing Element with modified objectives that reflect current and anticipated funding levels.
 Program 3.2.4 - Redevelopment Housing Sites Between 2008 and 2011, the RDA acquired 20 The City and the RDA shall acquire 30 blighted blighted properties.
 Effective February 1, 2012, all properties to develop as new residential housing. redevelopment agencies in the State of California were dissolved pursuant to AB 1X 26.
 Due to loss of Redevelopment (and the lack of an alternative funding source), the RDA source is eliminated and the program removed from the 2015 Housing Element.
 Program 3.2.5 - Comprehensive Housing Quality This program was canceled due to a lack of funding.
-Survey i i sgram man same a da a a a a a a a a a a a a a a a a a The City Development and Resource Management This program is removed from the 2015 Housing Department will conduct a comprehensive housing Element. quality survey during the planning period.
+Survey The City Development and Resource Management This program is removed from the 2015 Housing Department will conduct a comprehensive housing Element. quality survey during the planning period.
 The findings shall be incorporated into the upgraded Geographic Information System (GIS) to track housing conditions and permits issued for repair.
 Program 4.1.1 - At-Risk Housing Between 2008 and 2014, no opt-out notices were The City and RDA shall participate in securing the received from the City. continued affordability of at-risk housing units through preservation and replacement.
 The City will continue The newly adopted Development Code (2015) to partner with the Fresno area office of the U.S. includes standards for new condominiums and Department of Housing and Urban Development, condominium conversions and as such this local housing developers and the California Housing objective is removed from the program.
-Partnership Corporation to pro-actively identify at-risk , housing units, and engage owners in developing A program addressing affordable housing at risk of viable plans to conserve unit affordability.
+Partnership Corporation to pro-actively identify at-risk housing units, and engage owners in developing A program addressing affordable housing at risk of viable plans to conserve unit affordability.
 The at-risk conversion to market rate will remain in the 2015 housing committee will meet monthly, or more Housing Element. frequently as needed, to prepare strategies for conserving at-risk units.
 Additionally, the City will update its condominium conversion ordinance in 2008.
 As the City identifies at-risk units that are considering converting to market rate, the owner or proposed future owner will be encouraged and assisted in applying for local, State or federal housing funds for housing acquisition and/or rehabilitation to assist in the preservation of the at-risk housing.
 Program 4.1.2 - Preventing and Alleviating The City continues to partner with the local Foreclosure Community Housing Council which provides The City Development and Resource Management counseling services to homeowners facing Department will address the foreclosure crisis by foreclosures.
 The City also adopted two ordinances applying for funding programs to alleviate related to foreclosed properties.
 Between 2008 and foreclosure, partnering with local foreclosure 2011 the City received \$14.1 million in counseling service providers to assist families from Neighborhood Stabilization funds to provide